tonsiunu/minisolver/README.md

 The scores and penalty times listed do not include problems that are still to be resolved.
 They will increase as resolutions are completed.

+**Note that you may have to zoom out your browser a bit to fit everything.**

+## Modes
+The resolver has two modes which can be configured in the javascript.
+Mode 1, which takes longer time, will only mention Bronze teams by name, putting Silver and Gold teams in the resolution stage.
+Mode 2, which takes shorter time, will move Silver teams to the first section (just honoring them by name).

 ## Control
 The key to advancing in the site (pun intended) is to **just press space**.
 If you're ever stuck, give it a press.

-Once you click the Start button, the first event will be to honor all the teams that achieved a Bronze placing.
+Once you click the Start button, the first event will be to honor all the teams that achieved a lower ranking.
 There is no live resolution; only their name and score will show.
 The names will fill the table automatically; once it's full, press space to generate more names.

-Once all the Bronze teams have been honored, the resolver stage will begin, featuring all Silver and Gold teams.
+Once all the lower ranked teams have been honored, the resolver stage will begin, featuring all the higher ranked teams.
 This is the heart of it all.

 The following is what you can expect with each space press during the resolver stage:
 * While the leaderboard is in the idle state (i.e. no rows highlighted), on a space press, the team at the bottom place still to be resolved will have their row highlighted.